DannyGersh/exercises/README.md

 all that is shared between the pages lives in the "shared" directory inside the pages folder. it is not a react app, rather a folder that is copied to all the react apps via an automated script in [this directory for linux](https://github.com/DannyGersh/exercises/tree/main/linux_automate) via the shared.sh script or the automateShared.bat script (windows) in th root directory of the project.

+in the "new" page (for editing exercises), the js is responsible for scanning the text input of the user for latex changes. when detected, a fetch request is sent to the server for further processing.

 ## get started on localhost
 firstly, participating in the ididthisforu project requires you to be accepted as an official developer. for further information send an email to ididthisforu.contact@gmail.com with the title "participate".